2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/explainers/2024-02-01-static-web-app.md

 {% include figure image_path="/assets/images/posts/static-web-app-temp-page.png" caption="This is the default Static Web App site as of 2024.
 If your customers see this, they'll know you're an amateur." alt="initial temporary Azure Static Web App website" %}

 You may also be wondering what the URL is for this site is.
 Well, Microsoft makes one up for you as a subdomain of **azurestaticapps.net**.
-That's why this example has the silly URL of **witty-pond-0f141550f.4.azurestaticapps.net**.
+That's why this example has the silly URL of **{{ site.data.web.static_web_app_basic.swa_url }}**.
 You can't change that, but you can add your own custom domain that you own, which we'll do in the next service, so stay tuned.

 ## What Other Web Solutions Does Azure Have?